 TeamQuest can assist in your planning by providing decision support for determining which services should be relegated to the cloud and how much of those services should run on the cloud.
 A careful cost and performance analysis of various options will be required.
-TeamQuest Model can assist with your 'what-if' scenarios that can prepare you be ready when you encounter spikes, sudden growth and seasonal changes.2.
-Measuring Business Value
+TeamQuest Model can assist with your 'what-if' scenarios that can prepare you be ready when you encounter spikes, sudden growth and seasonal changes.

 Measuring business value means you will have SLAs (service-level agreements) with your cloud provider, setting expectations and responsibilities for both parties and negotiating any penalties for failing to meet those expectations.
 But you cannot rely on the hosting partner to provide these metrics for you.

 TeamQuest can help you measure the business value by tracking and reporting service performance against SLAs on an ongoing basis on things like response time and throughput service levels.
 It will also improve things like mean time between failures (availability), improve IT efficiency and reduce potential impact to the business due to unplanned outages.
-All adding to your goal of increasing business value.3.
-Monitoring the Performance
+All adding to your goal of increasing business value.